Convex-Dev/design/docs/cad/003_encoding/README.md

 The Signature is expected to be the Ed25519 signature of the Value Ref encoding.
 This means that the signed bytes will be either an embedded value (1-140 bytes), or an `0x20` Ref to a branch cell (33 bytes).
 This format is effective because it means the encoding of the Signed data value is sufficient to validate the Signature without any external references.

 The signature may or may not be valid: an invalid signature is still a valid value from an encoding perspective.

+### `0xFF` Illegal

+The `0xFF` tag is always illegal as a tag byte in ane encoding.

+### Reserved Tags

+Tag bytes not otherwise specified are reserved for future CADs.
+Implementations SHOULD treat all such tags as illegal and reject encodings they are unable to read.

 ### TODO: A few remaining tags